metacommunities/metacommunities/publications/esrc_working_paper_dec2014/esrc_transform.md

 As we will see, the complexity of practices on Github means that there are more than 20 different event types in the Github event data.
 On the one hand, this is really helpful and interesting in terms of our aim to analyse the diversity and commonalities of coding practice.
 On the other hand, it poses some real analytic problems that we struggled with throughout the project.
 Event types occur in a huge range of patterns.
 They are dominated by PushEvents, but the event total includes many other other events types, and this suggests that code repositories are much more than just repositories.
 They are sites of production, sociality and community, not just places where people store code.

-Standing back a little from this detail, the important point here is we were easily able to meet our first objective of 'using datasets generated from publicly accessible code repositories' almost by the accident of GithubArchive and GoogleBigQuery choosing to treat Github data as something worth publishing in bulk.
+Standing back a little from this detail, the important point here is we were easily able to meet our first objective of 'using datasets generated from publicly accessible code repositories' almost by the accident of GithubArchive and GoogleBigQuery choosing to treat Github data as something worth publishing in bulk.[^12]

+[^12]: We should point out too that another massive source of data on what is happening on Github comes from a substrate of activity accessible using the `git` version control system.
+The `git` data is available on every public repository, and it usually ranges back to the inception of the repository in question.
+In comparison to the GithubArchive data, this data is very molecular.
+But `git` data has to be individually harvested from each repository, and this is slow, complicated work.

 ## Database on diversity of practices